-- Hearing is usually tested by doing an audiogram.
-During this test, the person wears earphones and listens for sounds of different pitches and different degrees of loudness. - People who are not able to have an audiogram (such as those who are too young or who cannot understand the test instructions) can have their hearing tested using Brainstem Auditory Evoked Response (BAER).
+- Hearing is usually evaluated by a series of tests.
+During an audiogram, the per son wears earphones and listens for sounds of different pitches and different degrees of loudness.
+Speech audiometry tests the person's ability hear single words and sentences.
+Tympanometry tests the status of the middle ear and the movement of the eardrum in response to a puff of air. - People who are not able to have an audiogram (such as those who are too young or who cannot understand the test instructions) can have their hearing tested using Brainstem Auditory Evoked Response (BAER).
 The person having this test is usually given medicine so that they go to sleep, and then their brainwave responses to various sounds are recorded.